How to nominate

 Nominations are to include one set of the following:

-- Nomination statement (max 1000 words) giving details of the relevant contributions the nominee (individual or team) has made to the innovative work, the impact of the work, recognition either nationally or more widely, and evidence of successful uptake or application;
+- Nomination statement of no more than 500 words outlining the case the nominee (individual or team) has made to the innovative work, the impact of the work, recognition either nationally or more widely, and evidence of successful uptake or application;

 - Two references (to be arranged by the nominator), from outside the nominee/team’s institution.